geniusnhu/ds-masterpiece-hugo/content/home/contact.md

 weight = 130  # Order that this section will appear.

 title = "Contact"
-subtitle = "Contact me if you have any questions or enjoy further discussion"
+subtitle = "Let's connect for further discussion"

 # Automatically link email and phone?
 autolink = true